Updated on: October 1, 2022

 But there are a handful of really good VPNs for all Mac desktops and MacBooks.
-The ones that made it to this list include easy-to-use apps, offer excellent security features, provide fast speeds, unblock Netflix and other streaming services, and are very affordable.
+The ones that made it to this list include easy-to-use apps, offer excellent security features, provide fast speeds, work with Netflix and other streaming services, and are very affordable.

 - Frequently Asked Questions about VPNs for Mac.

-ExpressVPN includes plenty of standard security features like 256-bit AES encryption and a kill switch, but ExpressVPN also provides extra like split-tunneling (lets you choose which traffic you want to route through the VPN) and perfect-forward secrecy (a high-security feature ensuring the strength of its encryption).
+ExpressVPN includes plenty of standard security features like 256-bit AES encryption and a kill switch, and it also provides extras like split-tunneling (lets you choose which traffic you want to route through the VPN) and perfect-forward secrecy (a high-security feature ensuring the strength of its encryption).

 ExpressVPN also has:

 - Strict no-logs policy (independently verified in 2019).